Francis W. Nugent, MD

 - Surgery is the most common treatment for colorectal cancer.

-- Chemotherapy can extend life and improve quality of life for those living with colorectal cancer.
+- Chemotherapy can extend life and improve quality of life for those who have had or are living with colorectal cancer.

 Viewers share their comments